ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 This step continues throughout the process.
 Understanding deepens over time.

-Step 2: Calm the Foundation
+Step 2: Ease

 Once you understand what is present, the next step is supporting the systems that create internal load.